Skip to main content

 Applications

+The Data Intelligence Service (DIS) provides global definitions for software recognition and distributes them to all subscribers of the DIS.
 In principle, the DIS covers all of the commercially available applications.
 However, in-house applications and bespoke third-party software unique to your environment are not covered and need to be managed locally in your Snow Atlas system.

 You manage your local applications in your Private Application Catalogue on Snow Atlas.
 For more information, see Manage applications.